All Chevrolet Models

 What should I pay for a Chevrolet Tahoe?

-Based on 52 verified transactions, aim for $78,379 or less for a Chevrolet Tahoe.
-Great deals come in at 7.7%+ below MSRP.
+Based on 55 verified transactions, aim for $78,275 or less for a Chevrolet Tahoe.
+Great deals come in at 7.8%+ below MSRP.
 Use the deal tier breakdown above to see where your offer falls relative to other buyers.
+For the exact 75th-percentile target by trim and zip code — the level 25% of verified buyers got or beat — sign up for CarWhere PRO at $12.99/month.

 What did people pay for a Chevrolet Tahoe?

-Verified buyers paid between $63,111 and $95,431 for a Chevrolet Tahoe, with an average of $78,379.
-The average negotiated discount was 4.7% off MSRP.
+Verified buyers paid between $63,111 and $95,431 for a Chevrolet Tahoe, with an average of $78,275.
+The average negotiated discount was 4.8% off MSRP.
 Browse the verified deals on this page to see individual transactions.
+To unlock full dealer names, comparable nearby deals, and the 75th-percentile target for your exact trim, sign up for CarWhere PRO at $12.99/month.

 What is the dealer invoice price on a Chevrolet Tahoe?